Alokkumarcse/Alokkumarcse/README.md

 ## Hello and Welcome 👋, I'm Alok Kumar

- ### I'm a Full-Stack JavaScript Developer
+ ### I'm a Fullstack JavaScript Developer
  - 📚 I'm constantly learning new skills and striving for progress
- - 💻 I’m currently working with MERN Stack
+ - 💻 I’m currently working on MERN stack and .Net Projects
  - 👯 I’m looking to collaborate with people with Amazing Ideas
- - ⚡ Meanwhile, I love to read books, play badminton
+ - ⚡ Meanwhile, I love to read books, play sports and explore new things

 ## 📩 connect with me